-For developed nations with established electricity systems, it is widely recognised that electricity network transformation will require a series of progressive and purposeful stages, such as in De Martini's Three Stages of Distribution System Transformation diagram (Figure 27).
+For developed nations with established electricity systems, it is widely recognised that electricity network transformation will require a series of progressive and purposeful stages, such as in De Martini's Three stages of distribution system transformation diagram (Figure 27).

-While the later transformational steps involving mature system operational innovations and trading platforms remain in their early stages of development, there are significant learnings from both the Australian and international expertise that have informed the Roadmap.
+While the later transformational steps involving mature system operational innovations and trading platforms remain in their early stages of development, there are significant learnings from both Australian and international expertise that have informed the Roadmap.
 Following are several key findings that are particularly relevant to Australia's highly decentralised energy transformation.

-Finding 1: Integrating high levels of intermittent renewable energy and distributed energy resources markedly increases the complexity of network management and requires the holistic application of advanced technologies and tools to ensure stable and efficient operation.
+Finding 1: Integrating high levels of variable renewable energy and distributed energy resources markedly increases the complexity of network management and requires the holistic application of advanced technologies and tools to ensure stable and efficient operation.